 The Carolinas are home to several sauces, and all are unlike the sweet and tangy tomato based Kansas City style sauce I grew up loving.
 Carolina sauces hint at the beginnings of barbecue, when plain vinegar, the original barbecue sauce, was used to baste the meat roasting over the fire.

 The Carolina sauces all have a thin consistency and tart kick.
-The most

-is vinegar spiced with cayenne pepper, red pepper flakes, black pepper, salt, and maybe a bit of sugar.
+The most basic sauce is vinegar spiced with cayenne pepper, red pepper flakes, black pepper, salt, and maybe a bit of sugar.

-This vinegar based barbeque sauce recipe has a clean, crisp and hot character that compliments the flavor of pork.
-Other versions of the Carolina sauces start with this same basic recipe, and add

-, ketchup, or both.
+This vinegar based sauce has a clean, crisp and hot character that compliments the flavor of pork.
+Other versions of the Carolina sauces start with this same basic recipe, and add mustard, ketchup, or both.

 White sugar, brown sugar, and various spices might also be added into the mix.

-Alabama is home to a unique barbecue sauce that's similar to mayonnaise.
+Alabama is home to a unique sauce that's similar to mayonnaise.
 Traditionally, raw eggs were beaten together with vinegar and spices to create a pale, off

 "Texas barbecue sauce is influenced by Mexican food traditions."

 Let's go to my boyhood home, Kansas City,and explore the barbecue sauce made famous there.
 In Kansas City, barbecue isn't barbecue without sauce…and lots of it!

 The addition of molasses, black pepper and spices makes for sauces that can vary greatly in the level of sweetness and spiciness.

 Heading south, we eventually end up in Texas, where beef is king.
 The barbecue sauce here is influenced by Mexican traditions, and is usually hot and spicy from the addition peppers and other southwestern flavorings.